wu-clan/wu-clan/README.md

 ## Hello!
 I'm wu-clan 👋

-I'm a test development engineer who mainly uses Python and loves open source.
+I'm a backend development engineer, mainly using Python and Go, and love open source!